-To illustrate, consider an elliptical confidence set around the estimated human FPR/TPR pair $\hat{\theta}_{H}$.
-Denote by $\(\alpha_{\beta_{high}}, \beta_{high}\)$ the point that achieves the highest TPR on the confidence set, and denote by $\(\alpha_{low}, \beta_{\alpha_{low}}\)$ the point that achieves the smallest FPR on the confidence set.
-The point $\(\alpha_{low}, \beta_{high}\)$ corresponds to the point P in Figure \ref{fg:ai-doctors-ellipse-sample}.
-Regarding the relation between the position of the confidence set for the human FPR/TPR pair $\theta_H$ and the machine ROC curve, there are three possibilities.
+In the elliptical confidence set depicted in Figure \ref{fg:case1}, denote by $\(\alpha_{\beta_{high}}, \beta_{high}\)$ the point that achieves the highest TPR on the confidence set, and denote by $\(\alpha_{low}, \beta_{\alpha_{low}}\)$ the point that achieves the smallest FPR on the confidence set.
+The point $\text{P}$ in Figure \ref{fg:case1} corresponds to $\(\alpha_{low}, \beta_{high}\)$.
+There are three possibilities for the relation between the position of the confidence set for the human FPR/TPR pair $\theta_H$ and the machine ROC curve.

-\begin{enumerate} \item Case 1: The human elliptical confidence set and point $\(\alpha_{low}, \beta_{high}\)$ are all below the machine ROC curve.
-In this case, corresponding to Figure \ref{fg:ai-doctors-ellipse-sample}, we consider the human decision maker to perform ``worse'' than the algorithm and hence can be replaced by the algorithm.
-On the machine ROC curve, we can find two points, namely, $\(\alpha_{R}, \beta_{high}\)$ and $\(\alpha_{low}, \beta_{R}\)$, labeled as points B and A in Figure \ref{fg:ai-doctors-ellipse-sample}, such that any point on the ROC curve between A and B can provide a machine decision rule to replace the human decision maker.
+\begin{enumerate} \item Case 1 (Figure \ref{fg:case1}): The human confidence set and point $P=\(\alpha_{low}, \beta_{high}\)$ are both below the machine ROC curve.
+We consider the human decision maker to perform ``worse'' than the algorithm and hence can be replaced by the algorithm.
+On the machine ROC curve, we can find two points, namely, $\(\alpha_{R}, \beta_{high}\)$ and $\(\alpha_{low}, \beta_{R}\)$, labeled as points B and A in Figure \ref{fg:case1}, such that any point on the ROC curve between A and B can provide a machine decision rule to replace human decision making.